JordanMarr/SqlHydra/README.md

 ```

 Select `Customer` with left joined `Address` where `CustomerID` is in a list of values:
+(Note that left joined tables will be of type `'T option`, so you will need to use the `.Value` property to access join columns.)

 ```F#
 let! customerAddresses =
     select {